widdix/complete-aws-iam-reference/CONTRIBUTING.md

 # Complete AWS IAM Reference

+**By opening a Pull Request, you agree that your contribution is licensed under CC0 1.0 Universell (CC0 1.0)**

 All information is stored in Markdown files in the `services` folder.
 Everything inside `app` is generated from the Markdown files.

 ## Sources of truth